 Favourite wine/vintage from your winery?

-Favourite wine/vintage, that is not yours?
+Favourite wine/vintage, which is not yours?

 If you can choose your perfect last supper before leaving this world, what would it be, who would it be with and what would you drink with it?